Bush fire risk management

 Under the Rural Fires Act 1997, all land management agencies are required to implement procedures to minimise this threat.
 Accordingly, we have developed a Bush Fire Risk Management Policy:

-Another requirement of the Rural Fires Act 1997 is that we develop a Bush Fire Risk Management Plan.
+Another requirement of the Rural Fires Act 1997 is that every Local Government Area forms a Bush Fire Management Committee (BFMC) and that committee must develop a Bush Fire Risk Management Plan.

-This plan was prepared by the Eurobodalla Bush Fire Management Committee.
-The Committee comprises representatives from major land management agencies: Eurobodalla Shire Council, Forestry Corporation of NSW, National Parks and Wildlife Service, Crown Lands, volunteer brigade members, fire fighting authorities and community representatives.
+Led by the RFS, the Eurobodalla Bush Fire Management Committee prepared a Bush Fire Management Plan in 2019.
+The Committee comprises representatives from major land management agencies: Eurobodalla Shire Council, Forestry Corporation of NSW, National Parks and Wildlife Service, Crown Lands, volunteer brigade members, firefighting authorities and community representatives.

 It is a strategic document that identifies community assets at risk and sets out a five-year program of treatments to reduce the risk of bush fire hazards.